ESO Astronomical Glossary - A

 Albedo describes the amount of light reflected by an object when it is irradiated by the Sun, usually used for solar system bodies.
 An albedo of 1 indicates that all sunlight is reflected by the body; a body with albedo of 0 is perfectly black.
 The albedo of an asteroid, planet or satellite can give astronomers important information on the make-up of its surface.

-The Atacama Large Millimeter/submillimeter Array (ALMA), an international astronomy facility, is a partnership of Europe, North America and East Asia in cooperation with the Republic of Chile.
-ESO is the European partner in ALMA.
+The Atacama Large Millimeter/submillimeter Array (ALMA), an international astronomy facility, is a partnership of the ESO Member States, North America and East Asia in cooperation with the Republic of Chile.
 ALMA, the largest astronomical project in existence, is a revolutionary telescope, comprising an array of 66 giant 12-metre and 7-metre diameter antennas observing at millimetre and submillimetre wavelengths.
-ALMA will start scientific observations in 2011.
-It is located on the Chajnantor plateau of the Chilean Andes at an altitude of 5000m, one of the highest and driest places on Earth.
+ALMA started scientific observations in 2011.
+It is located on the Chajnantor plateau of the Chilean Andes at an altitude of 5000 metres, one of the highest and driest places on Earth.

 The Andromeda Galaxy (also known in different catalogues as M31 or NGC 224) is the largest and closest major galaxy of the Local Group of galaxies.
 It is roughly twice the size of the Milky Way and can just be seen with the unaided eye.